Dear Krieger School Faculty and Staff,

 When I spoke with Erin and heard about her pedagogical interests in undergraduate education, I knew she would be the right person for the position.
 She has a keen interest in expanding opportunities for undergraduates to robustly engage with the digital humanities and experiential learning.
 Erin is dedicated to helping the university’s initiatives to support our new and growing cohort of first-generation, limited income students as well as our students of color.

 Erin’s scholarly research examines the religious culture of the early modern Iberian world, with an emphasis on theology, race, gender, and visual culture.
 She most recently authored a study called Black Saints in Early Modern Global Catholicism, which reveals the untold story of how Black saints—and the slaves who prayed to them—transformed the early modern church and even spurred two efforts that reshaped the world.
 This work earned Erin the Roland H. Bainton Prize from Sixteenth Century Studies Society and the Albert C. Outler Prize from the American Society of Church History.

 As vice dean for undergraduate education, Erin will oversee the offices of Academic Advising; Undergraduate Research, Scholarly, and Creative Activity; Study Abroad; Preprofessional Advising; Postbac Premed; and Public Health Studies.
-She will also lend her expertise to numerous university- and school-wide committees and initiatives such as CUE2 and the Center for Educational Resources.
+She will also lend her expertise to numerous university- and school-wide committees and initiatives such as CUE2 and the Center for teaching and Innovation.
 I have no doubt that Erin has the capability to take Joel’s myriad accomplishments to their next level of excellence.

 As you can see, lots of changes are taking place in the Dean’s Office.
 I am grateful for all of your efforts, and I look forward to working with you as we navigate the future together.